Unit: AM/FM Stereo Receiver

 Dial Lamps

-Initially, I installed modern warm white LED lamps instead of old incandescent bulbs but they look too bright on this model.
+Initially, I installed modern warm white LED lamps instead of old incandescent bulbs but in my opinion, they look too bright on this model.
 So, I moved to new incandescent bulbs.
 To reflect the light and diffuse the heat coming from these bulbs I installed a strip of foil tape inside the top cover.
 It substantially reduces the heat coming from incandescent bulbs.

 Tip: there is a small opening at the center of each lamp socket.
 I used a small Allen wrench and gently pushed each lamp out of the socket.
 In that case, the brittle socket tabs won't be damaged or broken.